 Which of the following financial institutions needs to comply with the provisions of CAD, the Capital Adequacy Directive?
 This question concerns the main home-country operations of these banks, not certain overseas subsidiaries or branches.

 - a.
-JP Morgan (an American Bank)
+J. P. Morgan (a U.S. bank)

 - b.
-Credit Suisse First Boston (a Swiss Bank)
+Credit Suisse First Boston (a Swiss bank)

 - c.
-Deutsche Bank (a German Bank)
+Deutsche Bank (a German bank)

 - d.
-Sumitomo Bank (a Japanese Bank)
+Sumitomo Bank (a Japanese bank)